w-duffy/september-section-2-resources/4-mod/group-project/Grading-and-Bugs.md

 3. Debugging failing mocha specs.
   - You can console.log in your route handlers, and then run the tests to see what's going on.
   - You can also add console.logs directly inside of the test suite.
-Here are a couple of threads where a team resolved mocha specs that they weren't originally passing: